-A New York native, Kevin received his Bachelor’s degree from Nazareth College in Rochester, New York.
+A New York native, Kevin received a Bachelor’s Degree in Business Management from Nazareth College in Rochester, New York.
 Kevin began his career at American Airlines in Rochester as a Fleet Service Clerk in 1987.

 José Velez-Rubio rejoined Envoy as Vice President of its Dallas/Fort Worth hub in June 2015.
 Most recently, he served as Director of Customer Care and Operations for American Airlines at New York’s LaGuardia Airport (LGA).

-José began his career with American Airlines 29 years ago as a Fleet Service Clerk and was rapidly promoted to Passenger Service Lead Agent, Ramp Service Supervisor and later Ramp Manager.
+José began his career with American Airlines in 1985 as a Fleet Service Clerk and was rapidly promoted to Passenger Service Lead Agent, Ramp Service Supervisor and later Ramp Manager.
 In 1997, he was appointed Regional Manager for American Eagle in the Caribbean and two years later became the Director of American Eagle for the San Juan Hub.